danny0838/PyWebScrapBook/README.md

 > This step can be skipped if you want PyWebScrapBook default data structure instead.
 See [doc wiki](https://github.com/danny0838/webscrapbook/wiki/Backend) for more details.

-Run `.wsb/serve.py` to start the server, or run below command from CLI:
+Run the generated `.wsb/serve.py` to start the server, or run below command from CLI:

     wsb serve

 ### Open archive file directly

+The `wsbview` executable supports opening an archive page (HTZ or MAFF) to view in the browser.

-Run `which wsbview` (or `where wsbview` in Windows) from CLI to get the command path.
-Set default application of MAFF/HTZ file to the command at that path to open them directly in the browser with double-click.
+Run `which wsbview` (or `where wsbview` in Windows) from CLI to get the path of `wsbview` executable, and set default application of MAFF/HTZ file to that executable to open them directly in the browser with double-click.

 ### Further documentation